 - Wellcome Trust (Aug 2017-Jan 2020; £114.500).
 Supervisor of Master's Fellowship Grant in Public Health and Tropical Medicine, Evaluation of Evidence-Informed Decision-making Network in Malawi (EvIDeNt) using policy analysis and prospective case study.
 Grant sponsor: Prof. Stephen Gordon.

 - EuropeAid (Feb 2016-Dec 2019; EURO1.8 Million).
 Building the capacity of civil society organizations to function as change-makers for challenging stigma against people affected by leprosy in India (PI for Leeds)

 - The Leprosy Mission International (Sept 2006-Sept 2007; £10,000).
-A mixed-methods evaluation of the impact of stigma-reduction interventions on leprosy-related stigma in 5 communities in Nigeria (PI)
+Evaluating the impact of stigma-reduction interventions on leprosy-related stigma in 5 communities in Nigeria (PI)

 Current and previous roles

 - Research Fellow on "EXTEND Project": Impact of extending basic health services to rural areas of Nigeria using satellite communication technology.
 March 2017-March 2019